 - The Panel recommends using [blank] for the treatment of COVID-19 (rating).
 Recommendations in this category are based on evidence that the potential benefits of using this intervention outweigh the potential risks.

 - There is insufficient evidence for the Panel to recommend either for or against the use of [blank] for the treatment of COVID-19 (no rating).
-This statement is used when there are currently not enough data to support a recommendation, or the available data are conflicting.
+This statement is used when there are currently not enough data to support a recommendation, or when the available data are conflicting.

 - The Panel recommends against the use of [blank] for the treatment of COVID-19, except in a clinical trial (rating).
 This recommendation is used in cases where the available data have shown no benefit of using this intervention for the treatment of COVID-19 and/or the intervention has demonstrated safety concerns.
 More results from clinical trials are needed to further define the role of these interventions in treating COVID-19.

 - The Panel recommends against the use of [blank] for the treatment of COVID-19 (rating).
-This recommendation is used in cases where the available data clearly show a safety concern and/or the data show no benefit to using this intervention to treat COVID-19 and/or the safety concerns for the intervention outweigh any potential benefits.
+This recommendation is used in cases where the available data show that there is no benefit of using this intervention to treat COVID-19 and/or the safety concerns for the intervention outweigh any potential benefits.

 Evolving Knowledge on Treatments for COVID-19

-Remdesivir, an antiviral agent, is currently the only drug that is approved by the Food and Drug Administration for the treatment of COVID-19, and a number of other agents have received Emergency Use Authorizations.
+Several agents (i.e., baricitinib, ritonavir-boosted nirmatrelvir [Paxlovid], remdesivir, tocilizumab) are currently approved by the Food and Drug Administration for the treatment of COVID-19, and a number of other agents have received Emergency Use Authorizations.
 An array of drugs that are approved for other indications and multiple investigational agents are being studied for the treatment of COVID-19 in clinical trials around the globe.
-These trials can be accessed at ClinicalTrials.gov.
+Information about these trials can be found at ClinicalTrials.gov.
 In addition, providers can access and prescribe investigational drugs or agents that are approved or licensed for other indications through various mechanisms, including Emergency Use Authorizations, Emergency Investigational New Drug applications, compassionate use or expanded access programs with drug manufacturers, and/or off-label use.